LifeSteps® is grounded in sound science and reflects current dietary, physical activity and weight management guidelines, including:

 - 2013 AHA/ACC/TOS Guideline for the Management of Overweight and Obesity in Adults

-LifeSteps® also reflects the position of the Academy of Nutrition and Dietetics for weight management and American Diabetes Association for diabetes management.
+LifeSteps® also reflects the position of the American Diabetes Association for diabetes management and the Academy of Nutrition and Dietetics for weight management.

 - Academy of Nutrition and Dietetics Position on the Intervention and Treatment of Overweight and Obesity in Adults